- History of GAP

-GAP has made significant contributions in exposing the suppression of climate change science.
-In 2005, GAP helped Rick Piltz, former senior associate in the coordination office of the U.S. Climate Change Science Program, blow the whistle on the White House’s improper editing and censorship of science program reports on global warming intended for the public and Congress.
-GAP released edited reports to The New York Times that documented the actual hand-editing by White House Counsel on Environmental Quality Chief of Staff Philip Cooney - a lawyer and former climate team leader with the American Petroleum Institute which was done to downplay the reality of human-driven global warming and its harmful impacts and exaggerate scientific uncertainty.
-This scandal sparked a media frenzy that resulted in the resignation of the former lobbyist, who found a job at ExxonMobil days later.
+In 2005, GAP worked with Rick Piltz, former senior associate in the coordination office of the U.S. Climate Change Science Program, to expose improper and misleading editing and censorship of global warming science program reports intended for the public and Congress.
+GAP released evidence to The New York Times that documented the actual editing by White House Counsel on Environmental Quality Chief of Staff Philip Cooney, an attorney and former climate team leader with the American Petroleum Institute (API), presumably done to minimize the arguments for human causation, potentially harmful effects, and to emphasize uncertainty in the underlying science.
+The revelations sparked an immediate media frenzy that resulted in the resignation of the former lobbyist who, days later, was hired at ExxonMobil.

-GAP has a long history of monitoring nuclear energy and weapons plants to ensure that extremely hazardous materials are handled properly.
-This nuclear program, which featured many of GAP’s largest cases during the 1980s, fosters citizen activism and governmental accountability.
-We seek to reduce environmental, safety, health, and economic consequences of nuclear research and weapons development by protecting and advocating for whistleblowers at relevant corporations.
+GAP has a long history of monitoring nuclear energy and weapons plants to ensure hazardous materials are handled properly.
+This nuclear program, which featured some of the largest cases undertaken by GAP during the 1980s, fosters citizen activism and governmental accountability.
+GAP seeks to mitigate the environmental, safety, health, and economic consequences of nuclear research and weapons development by protecting and advocating for whistleblowers.

-In this area, GAP has a long history of monitoring the numerous problems at the Hanford Nuclear Site in Washington State – the most contaminated place in the United States, and one of the largest environmental remediation projects in the world.
+In Washington State, GAP has a long history of monitoring the troubled Hanford Nuclear Site, which holds the distinction of being the single most contaminated place in the United States and one of the largest environmental remediation projects in the world.

-In recent years, GAP has also taken a public stand with other groups against the Global Nuclear Energy Partnership (GNEP) – a federal plan designed to import the nuclear waste of other countries into the U.S., so that America could reprocess such “spent fuel.”
+GAP has also taken a public stand with other groups against the Global Nuclear Energy Partnership (GNEP), a federal plan designed to import the nuclear waste of other countries into the U.S. to reprocess “spent fuel.”

-In 2006, GAP represented prominent climate scientist James Hansen, head of the NASA Goddard Institute for Space Studies.
-Hansen blew the whistle on NASA officials’ and the Bush administration’s attempts to silence him from speaking out about the dangers of global warming.
+The origins of the Environment Program at GAP can be credited to Rick Piltz, but also to Dr. James Hansen, the head of the NASA Goddard Institute for Space Studies.
+In 2006, GAP represented the prominent climate scientist when he blew the whistle on attempts by NASA officials and the Bush administration to silence him from speaking out about the dangers of global warming.